The National Academy of Medicine

 - Equipment failure

-IOM’s studied conclusion was that preventable medical errors in this country are killing at least 44,000 and maybe as many as 98,000 people every year.
-The vast majority of these deadly errors resulted from systemic failures not just personal or individual families.
+NAM’s studied conclusion was that preventable medical errors in this country are killing at least 44,000 and maybe as many as 98,000 people every year.
+The vast majority of these deadly errors resulted from systemic failures, not just personal or individual families.